caiyan1015/Project-SQLzoo/README.md

 ## SELECT basics
 ### Introducing the "world" table of countries
 1. Show population of Germany
-''' SELECT population FROM world WHERE name='Germany';
+''' sql SELECT population FROM world WHERE name='Germany';

 2. Show name and population for Sweden, Norway and Denmark SELECT name, population FROM world WHERE name IN ('Sweden','Norway','Denmark');